Work is just something I do between bike rides / feed / comments feed /

-The other day the clogwog noticed that some dude at the Canadian Institute for Theoretical Astrophysics appears to be a real weather nerd, with particular interest in things climatic in Melbourne including some pretty sweet graphs of Melbourne temperatures.
+The other day the clogwog noticed that some dude at the Canadian Institute for Theoretical Astrophysics appears to be a real weather nerd, with particular interest in things climatic in Melbourne.

-Earlier last week a fellow salt miner who rides to work came over to me and asked if I was a weather nerd.
+Earlier last week another cyclist in the pit came over to me and asked if I was a weather nerd.
 I had to admit that I had a handful of weather related bookmarks in my web browser, so I guess I am at least inclined towards being a weather nerd without being too hardcore.
+(We then proceeded to have a good look at the temperature and wind direct for the previous few hours.)

 Then last Thursday I was having a chat with some other bike commuters and when the topic of weather came up the conversation became particularly nerdy.
-I think it was woowoowoo who said that on moving to Brisbane some years back he’d given up his weather watching ways only to pick up the habit again on return to Melbourne, so maybe there are more weather nerds in Melbourne?
-Then again, Chris L has been talking about the weather recently, and I’m sure it doesn’t take the extremes of drought/flood to get a Queenslander to take an interest.
+I think it was woowoowoo who said that on moving to Brisbane some years back he'd given up his weather watching ways only to pick up the habit again on return to Melbourne, so maybe there are more weather nerds in Melbourne?
+Then again, Chris L has been talking about the weather recently but does it take the extremes of drought/flood to get a Queenslander to take an interest?

-Apart from being a great relief to me that I’m not the only one, all of this weather talk set me wondering that there must be considerable overlap between commuting cyclists and weather nerds.
-In fact, it seems quite likely that you could become a weather nerd through being a commuting cyclist.
-And it stands to reason doesn’t it?
+Now this set me wondering that there must be considerable overlap between commuting cyclists and weather nerds.
+In fact, it's quite likely that being a commuting cyclist can turn you into a bit of a weather nerd.
+And it stands to reason doesn't it?
 We have an immediate and practical interest in what the weather is doing—especially at the start and end of the working day.

 So, are you in the overlap zone between bike commuter and weather nerd?